Geniusly-Stupid/Sephora-Beauty-Product-Search-Website-SI507/README.md

 Enjoy uncovering patterns and clusters within the dataset!
 Let us know if you discover any interesting insights!

+### Deployment

+This project was initially deployed using **Railway**, a popular platform for hosting web applications.
+However, Railway's free tier provides a storage limit of **512MB**, which is insufficient for the current application due to its data size and memory requirements.

+Efforts are underway to optimize the application's storage and memory usage to fit within the free tier limits.
+Once these optimizations are complete, the application will be re-deployed to ensure accessibility while remaining cost-effective.

 ### **Acknowledgments**

 - [Sephora Dataset](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data)